35+ Interesting Facebook Video Statistics 2023 That You Must Know

 #21.
 Viewership: 60% of US viewers use Facebook to view videos.

-According to a report by Statista, as of March 2019, 60% of digital viewers in the United States watch videos on Facebook.
-This is largely thanks to Facebook’s massive reach, with almost 2.2 billion users as of March 2019.
+According to a report by Statista, as of March 2023, 46% of digital viewers in the United States watch videos on Facebook.
+This is largely thanks to Facebook’s massive reach, with almost 4 billion users in the 1st quarter of 2023.
 While YouTube remains the dominant platform for watching video content online, Facebook has made significant strides in recent years to challenge its supremacy.
-In fact, according to Statista, as of March 2019, Facebook was the number one platform for watching video content in countries such as India and Brazil.
+In fact, according to Statista, as of 2023, Facebook was the number one platform for watching video content in countries such as the United States, Belgium, Denmark, France, Germany, Netherlands, Norway, Portugal, Spain, Sweden, etc.

 #22.
 On average, viewers spend 26 minutes per day viewing Facebook videos.